chentsulin/awesome-graphql/README.md

 * [graphql-request](https://github.com/prisma/graphql-request) - A minimal GraphQL client for Node and browsers.
 * [typescript-graphql-request](https://graphql-code-generator.com/docs/plugins/typescript-graphql-request) - Use GraphQL Request as a fully typed SDK.
 * [graphql-zeus](https://github.com/graphql-editor/graphql-zeus) - GraphQL Zeus creates autocomplete client library for `JavaScript` or `TypeScript` which provides autocompletion for strongly typed queries.
+* [graphqurl](https://github.com/hasura/graphqurl) - curl for GraphQL with autocomplete, subscriptions and GraphiQL.
+Also a dead-simple universal javascript GraphQL client.
 * [aws-amplify](https://github.com/aws-amplify/amplify-js) - A client library developed by Amazon for caching, analytics and more that includes a way to fetch GraphQL queries.

 ##### Frontend Framework Integrations